-The bonds issued to Kreos Capital (tranches A and B) were repaid for $\notin 1,367$ thousand, of which $\notin 256$ thousand were retained from the guarantee deposit.
 As at 31 December 2022, no debt remains outstanding relating to the non-convertible bonds issued to Kreos Capital.

 The bond issued to Head Leader (second tranche of the 2019 CB) was repaid in the amount of €1,000 thousand in 2022.
 At 31 December 2022, only accrued interest of €190 thousand remains to be repaid.
+These were repaid in 2023.

 Liabilities related to lease obligations relate to the premises occupied by the Company in Paris, Aix-en-Provence, Besançon and Colleretto Giacosa (Italy), laboratory equipment, IT equipment and vehicles.
-They amounted to \notin 957 thousand (of which \notin 226 thousand due in less than one year) at 31 December 2020.
+They amounted to \notin 978 thousand (of which \notin 333 thousand due in less than one year) at 31 December 2023.